 You will be asked to nominate three organisations or government departments that you would like to work for as part of your application.

-We also encouarge you to look for your own work placements, which will need to be approved by the ACHI Governance Board prior to commencing.
+We also encouarge you to look for your own work placements, which will need to be approved by ACHI prior to commencing.

 If ACHI is unable to offer two work placements to you within two years of being awarded your PhD your participation in the Fellowship by Training Program will come to an end and you will not be eligible to receive Fellowship.
 In this instance you will be directed to the Fellowship by Application process.